 ABOUT OUR PUBLICATION

-OLY ARTS is a platform dedicated to coverage of the amazing theater, arts and culture our community has created.
-OLY ARTS combines the quality content of an arts subscription magazine with the convenience of a free weekly paper.
-We deliver information about arts and culture in the South Sound in multiple mediums: in a quarterly PRINT edition, weekly ONLINE at OlyArts.com, in a weekly PODCAST, via MOBILE apps and in a weekly arts and culture emailed NEWSLETTER.
+OLY ARTS is the south sound’s premier multi-platform arts publication.
+We are dedicated to coverage of the amazing theater, arts and culture our community has created.
+We deliver information about arts and culture in the South Sound in multiple mediums: in a bi-monthly PRINT edition, in up-to-date ONLINE content, in PODCASTS and via MOBILE apps.

 OLY ARTS is a guide to local arts and culture, from the drama of Capital Lakefair to the eclectic beauty of the Procession of the Species and semiannual Olympia Arts Walk.
 Whether you were born here or are visiting for the day, OLY ARTS is your expert guide to the Olympia area.

 - Washingtonians go to live events: In Washington state, a significantly greater percentage of the population than the national average attends live performances – 44%-52%

 (U.S. average is only 37.4%)

 - Washingtonians like music: Classical music attendance rate in Washington, 13.9%, is also much higher than the national rate.

 - Washington reads: Nearly 63% of adults in Washington read literature (poetry, plays, novels).
 (U.S. average rate is only 47%)